REPRODUCTION -1

 Sexual reproduction occurs in almost all mammals by fusion of male and female gametes.
 The gametes produced by a male animal are sperms while those produced by female animals are ova.

 Mammals and other animals reproduce sexually, involving the fusion of gametes.
-In most animals, both fertilization and the development occur internally and such animals are called viviparous.
+In most animals, both fertilization and development occur internally and such animals are called viviparous.

 Most fish shed gametes directly into water where fertilization occurs externally.
-In amphibians the tendency of returning to water for fertilization (mating) is observed
+In amphibians, the tendency of returning to water for fertilization (mating) is observed.

 Reptiles and birds lay eggs, which hatch and develop into an adult reptile or bird after a number of processes.